-Let’s go back to Koch’s postulates, and apply it to COVID-19:
+Let’s go back to Koch’s postulates, and apply them to COVID-19:

 - The microorganism must be found in abundance in all organisms suffering from the disease, but should not be found in healthy organisms.
 Done.

 - The microorganism must be isolated from a diseased organism and grown in pure culture.
 Done.
-In fact, this is why we got vaccines so fast it’s because a laboratory in Australia isolated the virus and scientists could sequence the genes of the virus.
+This is why we got vaccines so fast — a laboratory in Australia isolated the virus and scientists could sequence the genes of the virus.

 - The cultured microorganism should cause disease when introduced into a healthy organism.
 Done.
 Of course, we haven’t deliberately infected humans, animal models were used and we observed the disease after the introduction of the virus.